qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

 Add Part Loading to your Class Code
 -----------------------------------

 Next, you have to add code to your application to load any part other than the boot part.
 Carrying on with our example, at a suitable spot in your application code, you have to load the *settings* part, e.g. when some "Open Settings Dialog" button is pressed which is available from your main application class.
-We put the loading action in the click event listener of the button:
+We put the loading action in the tap event listener of the button:

 ::